-Choose Waveforms \rightarrow Page 1/2 \rightarrow Arb \rightarrow Arb Type \rightarrow Built-In to enter the following interface, as shown in Figure 2-21.
+Choose Waveforms \rightarrow Page 1/2 \rightarrow Arb \rightarrow Arb Type \rightarrow Built-In to enter the following interface, as shown in Figure 2-20.

-Figure 2-21 Built-in Arbitrary Waveforms
+Figure 2-20 Built-in Arbitrary Waveforms

-Press Common , Math , Engine , Window , Trigo or other menus to switch to the desired category (the selected category in the menu bar is highlighted), then rotate the knob or click the touch screen to choose the desired waveform (the selected waveform is highlighted).
+Press Common , Math , Engine , Window , Trigo or other menus to switch to the desired category (the selected category in the menu bar is highlighted), then rotate the knob to choose the desired waveform (the selected waveform is highlighted).
 Select Accept or press the knob to recall the corresponding waveform.